jcbarnescrim/power/README.md

 # power
-power analysis of ccj literature
+power analysis of criminology literature

 there are two files that are of interest here: